burrowsdt/advent2023/README.md

 troubleshooting and used someone’s code to get the right answer (whose? can’t remember!) for part 1, in order to work backward.
-Realized it was a super dumb fumble in my long chains of conditionals — one more reason to clean this up at some point!
+Realized it was a super dumb fumble in my long chains of conditionals — one more reason to clean this up at some point! \* Day 5 - Part 1 was an eventual success but part 2 really threw me.
+Definitely plan to come back to finish part 2 but needed to move on…